gilbertorgit/vjunos_kvm/README.md

 2. Enter the username and password (root/juniper123)
 3. Issue the reboot command"

-### 2 - Problem with Basic Configuration provided by the script
+### 2 - VMX Problem with Basic Configuration provided by the script

 The script may fail to configure the basic settings, and you might receive an 'unreachable' status at the end of the configuration script.
 In that case, you will need to apply the basic configuration manually.